 To communicate with another Bluetooth device, you first need to set up the Bluetooth function.
-For setting up and using the Bluetooth function, search Windows Help and Support for Bluetooth information.
+For information on setting up and using the Bluetooth function, see Windows Help and Support.
+After setting up the Bluetooth function, turn on the WIRELESS switch.
+Make sure the WIRELESS indicator light turns on.